lady-h-world/My_Garden/reading_pages/Secret_Guest/tgans1.md

 <b>Step 2: adversarial training, train the generator</b>.

 Unlike standard backpropagation, where gradients should update the discriminator's parameters, in this case, the discriminator's parameters stay frozen.
 The gradients are directed to the generator to enhance its learning process.
-The trained generator produces a new set of fake data, labeling this artificial dataset as "1," and subsequently submits it to the discriminator for real class prediction.
+The trained generator produces a new set of fake data, labeling it as "1," and send to the discriminator for real class prediction.

 </p>
 <p>&nbsp;</p>